 We now proceed to analyze the canonical ensemble for $AdS_4$, for which the saddle point equation reads as \beq 3 \beta r^{4}_{+} - 4 \pi l^2 r^{3}_{+} + \beta l^2 r_{+}^2 - \beta l^2 q^2 = 0 \, . \eeq The above equation is quartic in nature and can be solved explicitly to determine the saddle points.
 However, significant insight about the nature of the saddles and their relevance can be obtained by simply analyzing the discriminant without explicitly computing the saddles.
 For convenience, let us introduce two variables, namely: \beq q_{c} = \frac{l}{6} \quad \text{and} \quad \beta_{c} = \sqrt{\frac{3}{2}}\pi l \, , \eeq which correspond to the critical point satisfying the conditions $\partial\beta/\partial r_+=\partial^2\beta/\partial r_+^2=0$.
 We rescale the charge and inverse temperature parameters as $q = a\, q_{c}$ and $\beta = b\,\beta_{c}$, respectively.
 The discriminant of the saddle eq. (\ref{eq:sad_eq_d_3}) in these parameters is given by: \beq \Delta(a,b) = - \mathbb{C} a^2 b^2 q_{c}^{12} \beta_{c}^{6} \left[b^4 (a^2 + 3)^2 - 8b^2(3a^2+1) + 16a^2\right] \, , \eeq where $\mathbb{C}$ is a positive real number.
 In the following, we analyze the nature of the roots for different parameter regimes of $a$ and $b$, see fig. \ref{fig:a_b_regimes}.

 For $|a|\geq 1$, the discriminant remains negative for all values of $b \neq 1$, (see figure \ref{fig:a_b_regimes}), indicating the presence of one positive real saddle point, one negative real saddle point, and a pair of complex conjugate saddles.
-According to the Picard–Lefschetz method, the complex conjugate pair of saddles—corresponding to {\it naked singular} geometries— are irrelevant and do not contribute to the path integral, as they fail to satisfy the necessary condition, $\mathcal{H}(r_{+}^{s}) = 0$.The negative real saddle (also {\it naked singularity})— and the positive saddle, both satisfy the necessary condition, $\mathcal{H}(r_{+}^{s}) = 0$.
-However, for this regime it doesnot lead to any stokes degeneracy (see figure \ref{fig:b_ls_1}) for $0<b<1$, but does for $1<b$.
-Similar to the earlier cases, we lift the stokes degeneracy by complexifying the Newton constant.
-After complexification lifting the degeneracy and noticing that the negative saddle lies outside the defining contour, as a consequence its dual/steepest ascent to the thimble does not intersect the original integration contour, it is also irrelevant and does not contribute to the path integral.
+According to the Picard–Lefschetz method, the complex conjugate pair of saddles—corresponding to naked singular geometries— are irrelevant and do not contribute to the partition function, as they fail to satisfy the necessary condition, $\mathcal{H}(r_{+}^{s}) = 0$.
+The negative real saddle (also naked singularity)— and the positive saddle, both satisfy the necessary condition, $\mathcal{H}(r_{+}^{s}) = 0$.
+However, in this regime, it does not lead to any Stokes degeneracy (see figure \ref{fig:b_ls_1}) for $0<b<1$, but does for $1<b$.
+Similar to the earlier cases, we lift the Stokes degeneracy by complexifying the Newton constant.
+Lifting the degeneracy, we find that the negative saddle is irrelevant and does not contribute to the partition function.
 Meanwhile, the positive real saddle satisfies the necessary condition and lies on the defining contour, making it a relevant saddle according to the Picard–Lefschetz prescription.
-Therefore, for $|a|\geq 1$ at all temperatures the partition function gets contribution from only the regular and no-naked singular geometry.
+Therefore, for $|a|\geq 1$ at all temperatures the partition function gets contributions from only the regular and no-naked singular geometry.
 This situation is being illustrated in the figures (\ref{fig:b_ls_1}) and (\ref{fig:a_gr_1_b_gr_1}).